the History of Jews in Sicily: from the fall of jerusalem to THE present

 Moses

-Actually, there are two theories.
-One is that pizza has its origins in the cookie-sized pizza-like pastries.
-Jewish children ate these in the Roman Empire.
+There are actually two theories.
+One is that pizza originates in cookie-sized pizza-like pastries, which Jewish children ate in the Roman Empire.

-The other theory is that pizza origins from the traditional Jewish bread.
-Roman soldiers added cheese and olive oil to this, and voila, pizza was born.
+The other theory is that pizza originated from traditional Jewish bread.
+Roman soldiers added cheese and olive oil, and pizza was born.

-Either way, the Jews played an important role in the first Christian millennium in Sicily.
+Either way, the Jews played an essential role in the first Christian millennium in Sicily.
 Coexistence remained mostly harmonious even after the Norman invasion of Sicily in 1072.

 The Jews were free to practice their religion in peace.
 Many of them engaged in trade.
 Some also defended Sicily by fighting alongside the Normans.